classiebit/eventmie-pro-docs/resources/docs/1.5/bookings/ticket-scanner.md

 ---

->{primary} In `v1.4`, we've improved the Ticket PDF design & Ticket scanner performance.
-It scans tickets within a Blink. 😎
+>{primary} The Ticket PDF design & Ticket scanner performance has been improved.
+It scans tickets blazing fast. 😎

 ---